sambensim/42Piscene/README.md

 ##### Problem
 Create a function that divides parameter a by b and stores the result in the int pointed by div.
 It also stores the remainder of the division of a by b in the int pointed by mod.
-> Given two ints a and b and two pointers to int variables div and mod, set div to the number of times b goes into a and mod to the remainder of a/b
+> In other words - given two ints a and b and two pointers to int variables div and mod, set div to the number of times b goes into a and mod to the remainder of a/b
 ___
 ##### Integer Division and Modulus
 Because of the way C stores integers vs numbers with a decimal point (floating point numbers), variables of the integer type can never have a decimal.
 This means that when doing division with integers, C will always round down: